 Such curation strategies are increasingly being supported by community organisations in the form of instructional resources, and whilst they have not yet been evaluated, they offer the potential to support young people where they are, and give them tools to build on their existing capabilities.
 Investment in such resources that build on existing digital literacies and support young people where they are is critical.

 It is perhaps not surprising then that LGBTQIA+ young people also reported negative experiences on social media platforms, such as hateful comments on posts.
 However, importantly they also indicated being able to deal with these situations and negative individuals in a way that ensured their own wellbeing.
 That is to say, as opposed to simply being victims of bullying, they were active in managing social media profiles and were able to take measures to protect themselves from online hate and abuse.
 Sometimes this meant blocking, but at other times young people explained that they would try and educate others on sexuality and gender diversity as well.
 We had, for instance, one respondent explain to us that he would actively respond to negative comments in order to teach people about queerness in the comments section on YouTube, whilst another person explained that they would actively respond to comments on TikTok as a way to also educate others.

 Evident here is how queer young people are taking the lead and changing the situation, displaying a sense of agency, and educating others; they are not just mere victims of online bullying but are actually working to stamp it out.
-In other words, bullying persists for LGBTQIA+ young people globally, however social media platforms play a critical role in their lives – they remain spaces which they actively curate, and bring them comfort, community and joy, even though they may experience negativity at times.
+In other words, bullying persists for LGBTQIA+ young people globally, however social media platforms play a critical role in their lives – they remain spaces that they actively curate, and bring them comfort, community, and joy, even though they may experience negativity at times.
 Platforms are urged to build on existing measures in their allyship to support these queer young people where they are.

 Illustrations by Brendan Chippendale of @chippendaleportraits.
 The art was commissioned for use in this project.